 - 1.8 Star Wars: The Rise of SkyWalker

 - 1.10 Once upon a time in Hollywood

 - 2. Animation Movies+

-I Am Legend’s superb visual style and slick acting from Will Smith helps animate what is quite a lonely and somewhat depressing film at times.
-The film is based on a 1954 novel by the same name written by Richard Mattheson and features a world afflicted with a deadly viral infection that turns people into aggressive and powerful flesh-eating humanoids.
+I Am Legend’s superb visual style and slick acting from Will Smith helps animate what quite a lonely and somewhat depressing film at times is.
+The film is based on a 1954 novel by the same name written by Richard Mattheson.
+It features a world afflicted with a deadly viral infection that turns people into aggressive and powerful flesh-eating humanoids.

-The threat here is more sensational than the vampires that featured in the original novel, these are not your average ‘zombies’, they’re far more menacing and powerful.
-However, as in the original novel, the creatures in the film I Am Legend dwell in darkness and are affected by sunlight like vampires, earning their nickname ‘Darkseekers’.
+The threat here is more sensational than the vampires featured in the original novel.
+These are not your average ‘zombies.’
+They’re far more menacing and powerful.
+However, as in the original novel, the creatures in the film I Am Legend dwell in darkness and are affected by sunlight like vampires, earning their nickname ‘Darkseekers.’